SamuelGustafsson/zmarta-assignment/README.md

 # Zmarta Assignment

 Zmarta employment test.
-The task is to build a frontend application with Vuejs after a premade design.
+The assignment was to build a frontend application with Vuejs after a premade design.

 Author: Samuel Gustasson